kyegomez/swarms/README.md

 ```

 ### `RecursiveWorkflow`
-- Recursively iterate on a workflow until a specific token is detected.
+`RecursiveWorkflow` will keep executing the tasks until a specific token like <DONE> is located inside the text!

 ```python
 import os